Introduction to the Appointed Times of YHVH

 Posted by on Feb 12, 2017

 There are seventy set-apart appointed times of YHVH (holy days) in the Biblical year.
 There is no other calendar with so many festive days.
 Leviticus 23 contains a calendar of the appointed times or meetings concerning the festive times of Israel.
 These holy days are not “Jewish,” these holy days belong to the Creator.
+However, time is coming when every day will be festive: the days of the seventh millennium, the Shabbat millennium, when the Kingdom of YHVH will be established here on Earth and His Messiah will rule as a Prince of peace.
+We read from Leviticus 23 regarding the appointed times of YHVH, thus,

 Speak to the children of Israel, and say to them, ‘The appointed times of Yehovah, which you are to proclaim as set-apart meetings, My appointed times, are these:

-A. Chag HaMatzot (Feast of Unleavened Bread) (Lev_23:6-8)
+A. Chag HaMatzot (Feast of Unleavened Bread) (Lev 23:6-8)

-B. Bikkurim (First-fruits) (Lev_23:9-14)
+B. Bikkurim (First-fruits) (Lev 23:9-14)

-C. Chag Shavuot (Feast of the Weeks) (Lev_23:15-22)
+C. Chag Shavuot (Feast of the Weeks) (Lev 23:15-22)

-D. Yom Teruah (Day of Trumpet) (Lev_23:23-25)
+D. Yom Teruah (Day of Trumpet) (Lev 23:23-25)

-C. Yom Kippurim (Day of Atonements) (Lev_23:26-32)
+C. Yom Kippurim (Day of Atonements) (Lev 23:26-32)

-B. Chag Sukkot (Feast of Booths) (Lev_23:33-44)
+B. Chag Sukkot (Feast of Booths) (Lev 23:33-44)

-A. Yom HaShemini (The Eight Day) (Lev_23:36-39)
+A. Yom HaShemini (The Eight Day) (Lev 23:36-39)

 Therefore, we count seventy set-apart appointed times of YHVH in the Biblical year and they are: